valentinabojan/access-control-policy-assignment/README.md

 # Access Control Policy

 ## Configuration
 This assignment uses a MySQL database connection configured by several properties.
-Depending on your database configuration, those properties have to be changes in order that the program works correctly.
+Depending on your database configuration, those properties have to be changed in order for the program to work correctly.
 The follwoing two files have to be updated:

 __build.gradle__